My Type 1 Truth: Shedding Light on Diabulimia

 Without insulin, the body has approximately one week to live.
 This means insulin dependency for life, via syringe or pump infusion.

 Type 1 diabetes is not a lifestyle disease or something you can outgrow.
-I compare living with T1D to walking a tightrope — only you can never get off.
-Someone with T1D is constantly calculating, adjusting, and taking into account every single move and decision that goes into a day.
+I compare living with type 1 diabetes (T1D) to walking a tightrope—only you can never get off.
+Someone with T1D is constantly calculating, adjusting and taking into account every single move and decision that goes into a day.
 The condition demands meticulous planning to avoid life threatening situations.
-The complications associated with this disease are devastating; blindness, amputation, kidney failure, heart disease, and death, just to name a few.
+The complications associated with this disease are devastating; blindness, amputation, kidney failure, heart disease and death, just to name a few.
 Diabetes has the power to wreak havoc on literally every single part of the body.
-My journey however, has been one that even doctors, diabetic specialists, and mainstream society may know nothing about.
-It is my goal to bring awareness and education to all of the those who don’t know about Type 1 through the process of sharing my story.
+My journey however, has been one that even doctors, diabetic specialists and mainstream society may know nothing about.
+It is my goal to bring awareness and education to all of the those who don’t know about type 1 through the process of sharing my story.

 Being diagnosed at a time when adulthood and independence seemed only moments away was probably my biggest obstacle.
 I stand firm in the fact that there are probably so many young girls and boys diagnosed around the same age as me that have shared in my experiences but have never been flagged by any medical professional.
 It took nearly 20 years for a doctor to even give a name to what I had.
 In fact, I had actually named it myself before it was ever recognized as a disorder.

 What I had quickly developed was something called Diabulimia, one of the most deadly forms of eating disorders that exists.